skybert/skybert-net/src/pages/cv.md

 Resource Management.

-Specialities: Multi-server architecture and development of JEE systems with high demands for performance, availability and scalability.
+Specialities: Multi-server architecture and development of JEE systems with very high demands for performance, availability and scalability.

 # Experience
 ## Conduct AS, Senior consultant, February 2013 – Present